What is the Cost for a GAF Timberline Solar Energy Shingle Roof?

-The new GAF Timberline Solar HD shingles are designed to be compatible with the GAF Timberline Solar Energy producing shingles.
-This requires purchasing the correct amount of the Timberline Solar Energy Shingles to power your house.
-Which leads us to our next factor, energy consumption.
+The new GAF Timberline Solar HD shingles are designed to be compatible with the GAF Timberline Solar Energy-producing shingles.
+This requires purchasing the correct amount of Timberline Solar Energy Shingles to power your house.
+This leads us to our next factor, energy consumption.

-Electricity usage over time is measured in watt hours.
-Your electricity provider or utility company typical measures usage in kilowatt-hours or kWh. (kWh = kilowatt-hour) One kWh is one kilowatt generated for one hour.
-Let’s say you use a 40-watt light bulb for five hours, you’ll have used 200 watt hours or 0.2 kWH of electricity.
+Electricity usage over time is measured in watt-hours.
+Your electricity provider or utility company typically measures usage in kilowatt-hours or kWh. (kWh = kilowatt-hour) One kWh is one kilowatt generated for one hour.
+Let’s say you use a 40-watt light bulb for five hours, you’ll have used 200 watt hours or 0.2 kWh of electricity.

-We use one of many tools to determine the amount of sunon your roof.
+We use one of many tools to determine the amount of sun on your roof.
 The amount of great sun-facing slopes will also have an impact on how many arrays of solar energy shingles will be required.
-Optimal sun-facing roof slopes are typically the east and south facing roof slopes.
+Optimal sun-facing roof slopes are typically east and south-facing roof slopes.

 Is your roof steep?
 The steepness of your roof pitch will have a major impact on calculating the final cost of your solar investment.
-Because the safety and set-up takes longer.
+Because the safety and set-up take longer.
 And the roofers are not able to work as fast.
-Slower installation times increase the labor cost on any home improvement project.
+Slower installation times increase the labor cost of any home improvement project.

-We view investing into the new integrated solar energy shingles as doing two home improvement project in one.
+We view investing in the new integrated solar energy shingles as doing two home improvement projects in one.
 New roof and new solar system, all in one.
 Keep in mind, once the solar roof is installed the electricians will be required to get on the roof to connect all the wiring to make your new system run.
-If your roof is steep or difficult to access their labor portion of the installation will also increase.
+If your roof is steep or difficult to access the labor portion of the installation will also increase.
 Difficulty or complexity will impact the cost.

-The good news is that incentives available may be able to offset these cost as well as your new roof.
+The good news is that incentives available may be able to offset these costs as well as your new roof.

 Financial incentives take many forms.
 The incentives available are often what help reduce the initial investment.
 Thus making it much easier to get a return on the investment in a shorter period of time.
 Our federal and state governments have incentives in place to help homeowners afford to produce clean energy.